docsastests/docsastests.github.io/_posts/2024-01-15-validate-ui-with-doc-detective.md

 Doc Detective spins up a headless browser (meaning you won't see a window), and performs the test.
 You'll see a JSON report in your terminal when it's done, as well as the report in a new JSON file starting with _testResults-_.

+If a step in your test failed, you'd see a failure message in the step's `resultDescription` field.
+This is a great way to debug your test runs and figure out what went wrong, which is the first step toward updating your docs or fixing your product.

-Unless Google's down, your steps, test, and test spec should have all passed!
+But unless Google's down, your steps, test, and test spec should have all passed!
 Also, you should see a new _search-results.png_ file, which is the screenshot we automatically captured.
 With the new screenshot, _kitten-search.md_ now renders like this:

 ![Rendered preview of kitten-search.md with screenshot](/images/validate-ui-doc-detective-after.png)